Factory orders definition

 Factory orders are a common economic indicator, used to assess the dollar value of goods from factories.
-The data for factory orders are released in monthly reports by the US Census Bureau, and are split into two major groupings: durable and non-durable goods.
-Each factory orders report includes new orders, unfilled order, shipments and inventories.
+The data for factory orders are released in monthly reports by the US Census Bureau and are split into two major groupings: durable and non-durable goods.
+Each factory orders report includes new orders, unfilled order, shipments, and inventories.

 Factory orders matter because the information provided about durable and non-durable goods helps investors monitor growth trends and the overall health of the economy.
 At a macro level, if the level of factory orders is rising, then the economy is likely growing as consumers demand more goods and services.
-At an individual stock level, businesses will be benefiting from this increase.